Special circulation tasks and issues

 • Does NOT go through the lost-assum processing

 The claims-returned counter is incremented for each item and an alert showing the number of claims returned items displays when the user record is called up.
-The counter does not decrement if the item is returned.
 The counter can be reset manually in Modify User (privilege tab)

 Damaged items